Advanced sailing course: England – Scotland

-This is a typical itinerary.
+This is a typical itinerary for the route from England to Scotland.
+If you are on the route from Scotland to England, just reverse it!
 What makes a Passage Making Masterclass so special however is that there can be no fixed itinerary with long distance sailing and so this is indicative only.
 The wind and the weather ultimately shape what’s possible each day but everything is very flexible within that.

 Intensive theory and skills and drills

 From chart work to COLREGs, this morning is going to be an intensive session where we evaluate your current skill set and make you better.
 It is always a very supportive environment and at no time will you be left to flounder.
 This is about pushing you hard to improve, not showing anyone up.
 Most of all, we know the areas people usually struggle with or aren’t that confident in… and that’s where we’ll go straight to!
 After lunch, we’ll be out in the Solent, working through all the key manoeuvres following the theory.

 Your first passage to plan and execute.
 We’ll set off across the English Channel, getting to grips with the strong cross tides and heavy commercial traffic.
 It is about 60-70nm, meaning a really full day of sailing and training.
 The wonderful Brittany coast or Channel Islands await.